AdaCore/training_material/courses/rust_essentials/100_generics/03_constraints_and_properties.rst

 Turbofish "::<>"
 ------------------

-- Compiler determines the type to use from context
+- Compiler enforces the type to use from context

   - Sometimes there is *ambiguity*